happymedium/css-style-guide/README.md

 Try to follow the [BEM Methodology](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) when building out components in CSS.

 * When building out a block, use the BEM selectors to separate different components.
-Here are a few examples:
+Here is an example:

 		<div class="block block--event">
 			<div class="block__thumb">